 Subcarrier spacing of PRACH.
 Only the values 15 or 30 kHz (<6GHz), 60 or 120 kHz (>6GHz) are applicable.
 Corresponds to L1 parameter 'prach-Msg1SubcarrierSpacing' (see 38.211, section FFS_Section).
-If absent, the UE applies the SCS as derived from the prach-ConfigurationIndex in RACH-ConfigGeneric (see 38.211, section XXX).
+If absent, the UE applies the SCS as derived from the prach-ConfigurationIndex in RACH-ConfigGeneric (see tables Table 6.3.3.1-1 and Table 6.3.3.2-2, 38.211).The value also applies to contention free random access (RACH-ConfigDedicated) but not for beam failure recovery (BeamFailureRecoveryConfig).